sg-crest A Singapore Government Agency Website

 Party who files an application

-The party who files an application may be known as the applicant, plaintiff or complainant, depending on the type of case.
+The party who files an application may be known as the applicant, plaintiff or claimant, depending on the type of case.

 If the party is represented by a lawyer, the lawyer will be called their counsel.
 The counsel's role is to represent the party's interests.
 The counsel, however, also has an ethical duty to the court and cannot mislead the court in any way.

-There may be multiple applicants, plaintiffs or complainants in a case.
+There may be multiple applicants, plaintiffs or claimants in a case.
 They may each pursue their own interests and do not necessarily need to cooperate.

 (If applicable) Party against whom an application is filed

-The party against whom an application is filed may be known as the defendant or respondent, depending on the type of case.
+The party against whom an application is filed may be known as the respondent or defendant, depending on the type of case.

 If the party is represented by a lawyer, the lawyer will be called their counsel.
 The counsel's role is to represent the party's interests.
 The counsel, however, also has an ethical duty to the court and cannot mislead the court in any way.

-There may be multiple defendants or respondents in a case.
+There may be multiple respondents or defendants in a case.
 They may each pursue their own interests and do not necessarily need to cooperate.

 Judges and judicial officers